jren99/jren99.github.io/_posts/2021-04-28-spectral-clustering.md

 ### Harder Clustering

-That was all well and good, but what if our data is "shaped weird"?
+However, when our data is "shaped weird", k-means clustering might not work so well.
+We'll see this through the following example.

 ```python